 Birth control is often marketed as a safe way to prevent pregnancy with no downsides or serious side effects.
 Common side effects of these medications are spotting or bleeding between periods, nausea, breast tenderness, and headaches.
 However, there are other side effects that, while less common, can become serious, such as high blood pressure, blood clots, heart attacks, or strokes.
 If you are considering these medications, it’s important to talk with your doctor about any other medications you are taking and be informed of any potential risks.

-To learn more about pregnancy, sex, and relationships, contact Hope Pregnancy Center today.
+To learn more about conception, pregnancy, sex, and relationships, contact Hope Pregnancy Center today.
 Our caring staff will take time to listen to your concerns and answer any questions you may have.
 All of our services are 100% confidential and offered at no cost to you.
 Text us today at 405-531-9011 to schedule an appointment at one of our five centers in Oklahoma.
 We’d love to meet with you.